chess99/md-ref-checker/tests/test_files/test_case_ignore/post.draft.md

-# Draft Post
+# Draft Document

-This file should be ignored based on the *.draft.md pattern.
+This document should be ignored based on .mdignore *.draft.md pattern.